 Combine the desired MPLC fractions in a round-bottom flask [1] and evaporate the solvent to collect the pure product [2].
 Dry the purified product under high vacuum for at least 1 hour to remove residual solvent [3].

 Authors: How do you evaporate the solvent?
 In a rotatory evaporation apparatus?
+Yes

 Talent combines the fractions.